PlayStation: It Only Does Everything

 The most notable of recent PlayStation commercials is the series of "It Only Does Everything" commercials featuring a fictional character called Kevin Butler who is a vice president at PlayStation.
 These commercials usually advertise the PlayStation 3 and its games through a series of comedic answers to "Dear PlayStation" queries.
 These commercials garnered popularity among gamers, though its debut commercial received criticism from the Nigerian government due to a reference to the common 419 scams originating in Nigeria.
 Sony issued an apology and a new version of the advert with the offending line changed was produced.

-A spin-off of the campaign has been created for the PlayStation Portable which features similar campaign commercials called the "Step Your Game Up" campaign featuring a fictional teenage character named Marcus Rivers acting in a similar fashion to Kevin Butler but answering the "Dear PlayStation" queries about the PSP.
+A spin-off of the campaign has been created for the PlayStation Portable which features similar campaign commercials called the "Step Your Game Up" campaign featuring a fictional teenage character named Marcus Rivers acting similarly to Kevin Butler but answering the "Dear PlayStation" queries about the PSP.